This gingerbread trifle is light and fruity, with a warm hint of spice, for a classic Christmas dessert with a twist.

 Ready to make gingerbread trifle?
 Scroll down to the recipe

-I created this to use up a carton of brandy sauce I always buy for my mum to have with the traditional Christmas pudding, but Covid Tier 4 prevented her from visiting.
-I hate waste.
-I put it down to being the daughter of a post war child – my mum is so intent on using things up that I once had to throw out a jar of horseradish sauce from her fridge that was 11 years out of date!
+I created this to use up a carton of brandy sauce I always buy for my mum to have with the traditional Christmas pudding – no one else likes it but I hate waste.
+I put it down to being the daughter of a post war child – my mum is so intent on using things up that I once had to throw out a jar of mint sauce from her fridge that was 11 years out of date!
 Whatever it is though, I can’t bring myself to throw out food, so anything that will recycle is a good thing in my book.